larpconnect/featherpub/feps/8f9c/index.md

 from `cc`.

 This spec aims to bring its use more in line with its original purpose.
 It should be noted that this is _not access control_.
-More properly this should be understood as a visibility filter.
+More properly this should be understood as a filter on the targeting fields.

 ## Motivation